-Living shells, found in the wild, will most likely have a much different appearance than the shells you see in pictures after they have been cleaned.
+Shells found in nature will most likely have a much different appearance than the shells you see in pictures because those have usually been cleaned up.
 Knowing the basic shape of a shell or some other characteristics – other than color – may help you identify what you have found.

 View a list of some other states that have chosen to have a “state shell” and what they chose: Here